Julia Domna: Death

 In 217, Caracalla began a new war with Parthia.
 Domna went with Caracalla as far as Antioch.
 There she stayed, helping to deal with his correspondence, while he went on to the frontier.
 During the campaign, Caracalla was assassinated by a Roman soldier.
 Domna chose to commit suicide after hearing about the rebellion, perhaps a decision hastened by the fact that she was suffering from breast cancer, as well as a reluctance to return to private life.
-Her sister, Julia Maesa restored the Severan dynasty in 218.
+Her sister, Julia Maesa, restored the Severan dynasty in 218.
 Domna's body was brought to Rome and placed in the Sepulcrum C. et L. Caesaris (perhaps a separate chamber in the Mausoleum of Augustus).
 Later, however, both her bones and those of Geta were transferred by Maesa to the Mausoleum of Hadrian.

 Legacy

-Domna is remembered for having encouraged Philostratus to write the Life of Apollonius of Tyana.
-Domna is thought to have died before Philostratus could finish his work of eight volumes.
+Domna encouraged Philostratus to write the Life of Apollonius of Tyana, but is thought to have died before he finished the eight-volume work.
 She also influenced Roman fashion: the hairstyle that she used would later be worn by Roman empress Cornelia Salonina and Palmyran queen Zenobia.
 Domna seems to have made the wearing of wigs, a custom of Assyrians, popular among Romans.

+The scholar C.T.
+Mallan remarks upon the analysis of Domna's career given by Cassius Dio, a contemporary observer who "held the former Augusta in high esteem": "Dio concludes that Julia's life was ultimately an unhappy one, a life without pleasure or enduring good fortune... [it] is noteworthy, and perhaps significant that the only other individual to attract a similar eulogy in [Dio's] Roman History was Marcus Aurelius".
+According to Mallan, Dio may have seen a parallel between Domna and Aurelius, both virtuous philosophers whose later lives were troubled by the bad character of their sons.